Academic use of PSU

 Additionally, if any PSU reserved event if not cancelled within 72 hours of event, all additional labor and set-up charges associated with the event will be charged to the sponsoring department.

-The Conference Services Office does not automatically cancel events should the University cancel classes due to weather.
-For inclement weather cancellations, groups must contact the Conference Services office at least two hours prior to the scheduled reserved time and cancel their event.
+The Event and Meeting Services Office does not automatically cancel events should the University cancel classes due to weather.
+For inclement weather cancellations, groups must contact the Event and Meeting Services office at least two hours prior to the scheduled reserved time and cancel their event.
 Failure to cancel an event that has any charges (i.e., labor and/or audio/visual fees) associated with the event will result in those charges being assessed to the sponsoring group.

 Missouri state catering services